RedisLabs/redislabs-docs/content/rs/installing-upgrading/upgrading.md

     usually takes longer than an RDB file.
 - For databases that have neither replication nor [persistence]({{< relref "/rs/concepts/data-access/persistence.md" >}}) enabled, the database loses all its data after it is restarted.

+## Upgrading CRDB

+1. After you upgrade your existing nodes in your cluster to RS 5.4.2, the status of your existing CRDB  will be displayed as ‘OLD CRDB PROTOCOL VERSION’.

+    Note that the shard status can also show that an ‘OLD REDIS VERSION’ is used.
+After you upgrade the database, the new Redis version is used and the status is be ‘OK’.

+1. To upgrade the CRDB and its protocol, run: `rladmin upgrade db <db_name>`

+1. Read the WARNING message carefully and confirm.

+The upgrade is done, and the specific CRDB instance uses the new CRDB protocol version.

+Note that you can use the keep_crdt_protocol_version parameter to upgrade the database without upgrading the CRDB protocol version and continue using the old version.
+We only recommend this in consultation with Support.